 Breeding value estimation

-The MiX99 software for breeding value estimation is an effective program for many types of data sets and research.
-One of the most important applications is solving large random regression test-day models for national dairy cattle evaluations.
+The MiX99 software for breeding value estimation is an effective program for many types of genetic evaluation and research.
+One of the most important applications is solving large genomic prediction models for national dairy cattle evaluations.
 However, MiX99 is a general tool that fits a variety of models.
-Besides cattle, the software is used for genetic evaluation of species such as pigs, horses, sheep, fish, foxes, and poultry.
+Besides cattle, the software is used for genetic evaluation of species such as pigs, horses, sheep, goat, fish, foxes, and poultry as well as for barley.